Last Updated on

 Pay attention because class is in session.

 You can read my in-depth article about Strength Training 101 for beginners for a detailed GENERAL strength training guideline.
 I break down some of the finer details involved.
 You should read it before continuing.

 Strength Training, in general, is a pretty simple process.
 We can break it down into a handful of steps:

-- perform compound lifts that stress multiple muscles per movement (Deadlifts, squats, rows, weighed pullups, barbell curls, bench-press, overhead press, etc)
+- Perform compound lifts that stress multiple muscles per movement (Deadlifts, squats, rows, weighted pullups, barbell curls, bench press, overhead press, etc.)

-- utilize free weights which will allow you to maximize your weight loads and utilize the most muscles possible per lift (barbell and dumbbells)
+- utilize free weights which will allow you to maximize your weight loads that utilize the most muscles possible per lift (barbell and dumbbells)

-The thing is it is quite bit more difficult if you try to combine a proper strength training routine WITH a full Muay Thai training regimen.
-The problem is that strength training can really tax your body which can affect your actual training performance.
+The thing is it is quite bit more challenging if you try to combine a proper strength training routine WITH a full Muay Thai training regimen.
+The problem is that strength training can tax your body which can affect your actual training performance.

 That’s not to say you should strength train, just be aware that Muay Thai WILL may interfere with your ability to add strength.
 Having said that, strength training can still provide plenty of benefits.